hunter-teacher-cert/reg_assignments-SAYbaw/02_data/README.md

 table to display at the bottom.
 This is where all the processing and statistical number crunching of the program happens.
-Again the parameters will be the same as displayData(), and we will call it immediately after displayData() in the getDat() method with the same exact arguments.
+Again the parameters will be the same as displayData(), and we will call it immediately after displayData() in the getData() method with the same exact arguments.

 NOTE: For further instruction and comments, please see marked up source code in this folder Population.java.